Stable and Steerable Sparse Autoencoders with Weight Regularization: Language Model Experiments

-\paragraph{Decoder orthogonality.} To test whether L2 regularization encourages more orthogonal decoder columns, we computed the mean absolute pairwise cosine similarity of the decoder matrix ($c_\text{dec}$; \citep{Chanin2025SparseAutoencoders}) for each TopK configuration (Figure~\ref{fig:decoder-orthogonality}).
-Over all features, L2 consistently lowers $c_\text{dec}$, with the largest reduction at $k{=}40$ (0.043 $\to$ 0.036).
-Though, since L2 kills ${\sim}90\%$ of features, this partly reflects dead-feature dilution.
-Restricting to alive features reveals a more nuanced picture: at $k{=}40$ the values are nearly identical (0.043 vs.\ 0.042), while at $k \geq 80$ the surviving L2 features become progressively \emph{more} orthogonal than the full unregularized dictionary (e.g., 0.028 vs.\ 0.035 at $k{=}320$).
-This suggests that at low $k$, improved steering may mainly stem from dictionary pruning that reduces off-target interference, whereas at higher $k$, regularization produces a genuinely more disentangled feature set.
+\paragraph{Decoder orthogonality.} To test whether L2 regularization encourages more orthogonal decoder columns, we computed the mean absolute pairwise cosine similarity of the decoder matrix ($c_\text{dec}$; \citep{Chanin2025SparseAutoencoders}) for each TopK configuration across 3 seeds (Figure~\ref{fig:decoder-orthogonality}).
+All values are robust across seeds (across-seed SD $\leq 2\times10^{-4}$, much smaller than the differences discussed below).
+For context, random unit vectors in $\mathbb{R}^{512}$ have expected mean absolute cosine $\sqrt{2/(\pi d)} \approx 0.035$.
+Over all features, L2 consistently lowers $c_\text{dec}$, with the largest reduction at $k{=}40$ ($0.043 \to 0.036$).
+Restricting to alive features reveals a more nuanced picture: at $k{=}40$ the values are nearly identical ($0.043$ vs.\ $0.042$), while at $k \geq 80$ the surviving L2 features become progressively more orthogonal than the full unregularized dictionary (e.g., $0.028$ vs.\ $0.035$ at $k{=}320$).
+Notably, the unregularized dictionary's alive-feature $c_\text{dec}$ approaches the random-vector baseline as $k$ increases, while L2 alive features cross \emph{below} the baseline from $k \geq 80$ onward, indicating that regularization actively pushes the dictionary toward greater-than-random orthogonality.